EricRob/IntelligentDiagnosis/legacy/README.md

 `qupath_script.groovy`.
 Before running the script, ensure that:
 - `runClassifier` has the correct path to the classifier file and that the file exists
 - `saveDetectionMeasurements` has the correct path to the folder to save the Detection files
+- to speed up the process on Qupath set the number of parallel processes to 1 (Edit --> preferences --> )

 > Running the Script
 3. Press `Automate` and then `Show script editor`.
 Then press `File` --> `Open` and select `qupath_script.groovy`.
 Then Press `Run for Project` and select the images you would like produce detection files for.